beloureiro/inlocker/docs/readme.md

 ### 4. [roadmap](04-roadmap.md)
 **Read to understand:**
-- Implementation plan week by week
+- Implementation phases and progress
 - Task checklist [ ]
 - Risks and mitigations
 - How to track progress